catherineloesch/project4-react-frontend/README.md

 ### Development: day 7 - 06/06/2023

-On day 7, I woked on styling the landing page as well as the page that displays all the job postings.
+On day 7, I worked on styling the landing page as well as the page that displays all the job postings.
 I made a reusable card component for each job record, along with media queries to ensure a responsive layout.

 <img src="./src/assets/readme_images/jobs_full_screen.jpg">
 <img src="./src/assets/readme_images/jobs_ipad.jpg" width=35%><img src="./src/assets/readme_images/jobs_mobile.jpg" width=21.5%>